GiackAloZ/AcousticWaveCPML.jl/README.md

 ### 1D CPML

-For the 1D simulations, we show a simple constant velocity model with 201 grid point and one source in the center.
+For the 1D simulations, we show a simple constant velocity model with 201 grid points and one source in the center.
 The animations for different CPML layers thickenss are shown below:

 |                          |                       |
 :-------------------------:|:-------------------------: